Who is an employee in Australia? Definition of an employee vs a contractor

 There are limited exceptions to being covered by this new definition, such as individually engaged contractors who earn over the contractor high-income threshold (currently undetermined) can ‘opt-out’ of this definition.
 However, they can also revoke this opt-out notice, causing confusion and an administrative nightmare for employers.

-For casuals, the new definition states that an employee will only be a casual employee if there is “no firm advance commitment to continuing and indefinite work”, which also includes the real substance, practical reality and true nature of the relationship.
+A casual employee is someone who has “no firm advance commitment to continuing and indefinite work”, which also includes the real substance, practical reality and true nature of the relationship.

 Some relevant factors as to whether the true nature of the relationship is casual or not are: